joncampbell123/dosbox-x/INSTALL.md

 The DOS package allows you to run DOSBox-X in a real DOS system (MS-DOS 5.0+ or compatible) with the help of the freely-available [HX DOS Extender](https://github.com/Baron-von-Riedesel/HX), which is already included in the recent DOS release packages.
 Once you unzip the package you can directly type ```DOSBOX-X``` to run in DOS.
 See the README.TXT file inside the DOS package for more information.

 Alternatively, you can run DOSBox-X from a DOS environment with the help of the free [LOADLIN](https://docstore.mik.ua/orelly/linux/lnut/ch04_03.htm) program.
-The alternative DOS package for DOSBox-X 0.83.9 using this approach is available from:
+The alternative DOS package for DOSBox-X 0.83.9 using this approach is available from (to be updated for 0.83.10):

 * [dosbox-x-dos-0.83.9-loadlin.zip](https://github.com/joncampbell123/dosbox-x/releases/download/dosbox-x-v0.83.9/dosbox-x-dos-0.83.9-loadlin.zip)